GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/README.md

 Replace the following values:
 - `<PROJECT_ID>` - your project ID.
 - `<ARTIFACT_BUCKET>` - the name of the Google Cloud Storage (GCS) bucket where you want to manage training artifacts like datasets and checkpoints.
-- `<ARTIFACT_REGISTRY_PATH>` - the path to the Artifact Registry that you intend to use for pushing Maxtext and TensorBoard container images.
+- `<ARTIFACT_REGISTRY_PATH>` - the path to the Artifact Registry that you intend to use for pushing the Maxtext  container image.

 ### Set up your development environment